Valley Head Project

 What about planting trees near local Communities?

 United Utilities are also establishing a woodland and hedgerow planting fund, managed by Cumbria Woodlands through which local communities along the route of the pipeline can apply to develop their own woodland schemes.
-Further details of this scheme will be available shortly.
+Further details of this scheme are available through Cumbria Woodlands.

 Who will manage the project?